Yejashi/obsidianNotes/Research/LLVM/Clang/Pass Manager and Analysis Manager.md

 ### Writing an LLVM Pass with the new PassManager
 A Pass in LLVM is the basic unit that is required to perform certain actions against LLVM IR.

+LLVM also consists of multiple Passes that are executed in sequential order, called the Pass pipeline.
+Figure 9.1 shows an example of the Pass pipeline: